OpenEvalProject/evals/manuscripts/elife-09181/v2/manuscript.md

 Finally, to test the impact that constitutive phosphorylation of Kog1 has on Kog1-body formation; we attempted to create strains carrying the phosphomimetic variants Kog1S491D/S494D and Kog1S491E/S494E.
 However, these mutants were not viable, indicating that Kog1-body formation (or Kog1 phosphorylation) inhibits cell growth and/or division (Figure 3—figure supplement 3).

-## Kog1-body formation depends on prion-like domains in Kog1
+### Kog1-body formation depends on prion-like domains in Kog1

-Protein body formation can be driven by called prion-like motifs or PriLMs (
+Protein body formation can be driven by called prion-like motifs or PriLMs (Alberti et al., 2009; Decker et al., 2007; Gilks et al., 2004; Han et al., 2012).
+These motifs tend to have long stretches of glutamine and/or asparagine residues and a low number of hydrophobic and/or charged residues (Alberti et al., 2009).
+In examining the Kog1 sequence we identified two such motifs, both containing long stretches of glutamine (Figure 4A).
+These regions were also identified as PriLMs using a hidden Markov Model trained on known prion sequences (Alberti et al., 2009).
+Interestingly, the first of these PriLMs includes the Snf1 dependent phosphorylation sites at Ser 491 and 494, while the second, smaller, PriLM is located approximately 300 amino acids away (Figure 4A).

 ![Figure 4.](https://cdn.elifesciences.org/articles/09181/elife-09181-fig4-v2.jpg)

 **Figure 4.:** (A) Sequence of two prion-like motifs in Kog1 (red letters) as defined by Alberti and coworkers (Alberti et al., 2009).
 The Snf1 dependent phosphorylation sites at Ser 491 and Ser 494 are shown in blue.
 (B) Time-course data showing the fraction of cells carrying Prion Domain mutation 1 (PrDm1), Prion Domain mutation 2 (PrDm2), or both mutations (PrDm1 + 2), that have Kog1-bodies in SD medium (0% Glu), and after glucose withdrawal (2% Glu).
 The blue points show the average and standard deviation from three independent experiments (performed on different days with >200 cells per time-point, per replicate) while the blue lines show the best fit of each dataset to a single exponential equation (0% Glu for PrDm1 and PrDm2) or a line.
-The green and orange lines show the best fit to the wild-type data (from Figure 1C) for comparison.DOI: http://dx.doi.org/10.7554/eLife.09181.014
+The green and orange lines show the best fit to the wild-type data (from Figure 1C) for comparison.

 To determine if the PriLMs in Kog1 are involved in Kog1-body formation we mutated a stretch of glutamines in each motif, to form a stretch of alanines (Figure 4A), and measured the impact on Kog1-YFP localization.
 Disruption of prion-like motif 1 (PrDm1) caused a >2-fold decrease Kog1-body formation, both in SD medium (2.76 ± 0.6% in PrDm1 versus 8.6 ± 2.8% in wt; Figure 4B) and in glucose starvation conditions (26 ± 2.7% in PrDm1 versus 57 ± 5% in wt; Figure 4B).
 Disruption of prion-like motif 2 (PrDm2) also caused a (small) decrease Kog1-body formation in glucose starvation conditions (45 ± 4% in PrDm2 versus 57 ± 5% bodies in wt; Figure 4B).
 More remarkably, however, disruption of PriLM1 and PriLM2 completely blocked Kog1-body formation in both SD medium and glucose starvation conditions (1.0 ± 2.1% cells with bodies; Figure 4B).
 Thus, Kog1-body formation depends on the two prion-like motifs in Kog1.

-## Kog1-body formation increases the threshold for TORC1 activation
+### Kog1-body formation increases the threshold for TORC1 activation

 During log growth, TORC1 phosphorylates and activates the S6 kinase, Sch9, to drive protein and ribosome synthesis (Bodenmiller et al., 2010; Huber et al., 2011; Urban et al., 2007).
 This key signaling event is readily measured using a band-shift assay developed by Loewith and coworkers (Urban et al., 2007).
 Using this assay, we asked if and how Kog1-bodies influence TORC1 signaling by following Sch9 phosphorylation in five strains that have a defect in Kog1-body formation (Kog1S491A/S494A, snf1Δ, PrDm1, PrDm2, PrDm1 + 2).

-We found that Sch9 is phosphorylated at or near wild-type levels during log phase growth in all of our mutant strains (
+We found that Sch9 is phosphorylated at or near wild-type levels during log phase growth in all of our mutant strains (Figures 5A, B).
+Sch9 is then rapidly (≤2.5 min) and completely dephosphorylated during glucose starvation in the wild-type, Kog1S491A/S494A, PrDm1, PrDm2 and PrDm1 + 2 strains (Figures 5A, B).
+Thus, Kog1-body formation does not appear to play a significant role in TORC1-Sch9 signaling during acute glucose starvation since (1) Sch9 dephosphorylation occurs much faster than the accumulation of Kog1-bodies ( ττ = <2.5 min versus 11 ± 3 min) and (2) most of the mutants that have a defect in Kog1-body formation behave like the wild-type strain in the Sch9 phosphorylation assay.
+The only exception is the snf1Δ strain, where we see a clear defect in Sch9 dephosphorylation after 5 and 10 min of glucose starvation (Figure 5A).
+However, it is very unlikely that this defect is due to inhibition of Kog1-body formation, since the Kog1S491A/S494A strain does not have a defect in the Sch9 assay (Figure 5A).
+Instead, it appears that Snf1 regulates the TORC1 pathway by triggering Kog1 phosphorylation at Ser 491 and 494, and through an additional, unknown, mechanism.

 ![Figure 5.](https://cdn.elifesciences.org/articles/09181/elife-09181-fig5-v2.jpg)

 **Figure 5.:** (A) Bandshift assays measuring Sch9 phosphorylation in SD medium (0 min; 2% glucose), at various time-points after glucose withdrawal (2.5-–60min; 0% glucose), and then at various time-points after adding 2% glucose back to the cultures (1, 5, 10, and 20 min; 2% glucose).
 (B) Quantitation of the band-shift data from (A).
 The data are normalized to set the wild-type value to 1.0 in 2% glucose, and 0.0 in 0% glucose (see Methods).
 (C-–D) Sch9 phosphorylation data for wild-type, snf1Δ, Kog1S491A/S494A, and PrDm1 + 2 cells, grown in SD medium (2% glucose), after transfer into synthetic medium - glucose for 60 min (0% glucose), and then at various time-points after adding 0.02% (C) or 0.1% glucose (D) back to the culture.
 Quantitation in (C) and (D) was performed as described in (B) but here the graphs show the average and standard deviation from three separate experiments.
-Data for PrDm1 and PrDm2 are shown in Figure 5—figure supplement 1.DOI: http://dx.doi.org/10.7554/eLife.09181.015
+Data for PrDm1 and PrDm2 are shown in Figure 5—figure supplement 1.

 ![Figure 5—figure supplement 1.](https://cdn.elifesciences.org/articles/09181/elife-09181-fig5-figsupp1-v2.jpg)

 **Figure 5—figure supplement 1.:** Sch9 phosphorylation data for PrDm1 and PrDm2 cells grown in synthetic medium containing 2% glucose (SD; 0min), after transfer into synthetic medium lacking glucose (-G; 60 min), and then at 1, 5, 10, and 20 min time-points after adding back 0.02% (A) or 0.1% (B) glucose.
-Quantitation of bandshift data, as described in Figure 5, showing the mean and standard deviation from three separate experiments is displayed in the histograms.DOI: http://dx.doi.org/10.7554/eLife.09181.016
+Quantitation of bandshift data, as described in Figure 5, showing the mean and standard deviation from three separate experiments is displayed in the histograms.

 ![Figure 5—figure supplement 2.](https://cdn.elifesciences.org/articles/09181/elife-09181-fig5-figsupp2-v2.jpg)

 **Figure 5—figure supplement 2.:** Sch9 phosphorylation data for wt and PrDm1 + 2 cells grown in synthetic medium containing 2% glucose (SD; 0min), after transfer into synthetic medium lacking glucose (-G; 60 min), and then at 1, 5, 10, and 20 min time-points after adding back 0.02% (A) or 0.1% (B) glucose in the presence of rapamycin (200 ng/ml).
-Quantitation of bandshift data, as described in Figure 5 is displayed in the histograms.DOI: http://dx.doi.org/10.7554/eLife.09181.017
+Quantitation of bandshift data, as described in Figure 5 is displayed in the histograms.

 After discovering that TORC1/Sch9 inhibition precedes Kog1-body formation, we reasoned that Kog1 agglomeration might act as a slow step to lock TORC1 in an inactive state.
 To test this hypothesis we subjected wild-type and mutant strains to acute glucose starvation for 60 min, added 2% glucose back to the medium, and then followed Sch9 phosphorylation (Figure 5A).
 To our surprise, we saw complete, or near complete, Sch9 phosphorylation in all of our strains (Figures 5A, B).
 However, when we repeated this experiment, but only added 0.02% or 0.1% glucose back to the medium, we saw significantly more Sch9 phosphorylation in the mutant cells than in wild-type cells (Figures 5C, D and Figure 5—figure supplement 1 and 2).
 In fact, 0.1% glucose triggered ∼50% Sch9 phosphorylation in the wild-type strain compared with ∼100% Sch9 phosphorylation in our strongest mutant, PrDm1 + 2 (Figure 5D).
 These results are remarkable since only 60% of wild-type cells have Kog1-bodies in our starting conditions (Figure 1C) and as a result, it should only be possible to see a 60% increase in Sch9 phosphorylation in the mutant strains (an increase from 40% activity in wild-type cells to 100% activity in mutant cells).
 Therefore, putting all of our band-shift data together, we conclude that Kog1-body formation acts to increase the threshold for TORC1 activation in cells subjected to medium or long-term glucose starvation.